 Amy is a graduate of The Lee Strasberg Theatre & Film Institute, New York and Bow Street Academy.
-Previously, she obtained a BA (Hons) in Anthropology and English from NUI Maynooth.

 Lots of the Frontline team are working on shows as part of this years very exciting Dublin Fringe Festival line up.